DanielBerman/zf2/README.md

 Installation using Composer
 ---------------------------

 The easiest way to create a new ZF2 project is to use [Composer](https://getcomposer.org/).
-If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).
+If you do not have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).

 Create your new ZF2 project: